microsoft/pxt-ev3/docs/tutorials/make-an-animation.md

 ## Step 5

-Try out your code in the EV3 simulator!
+Try out your code in the EV3 Brick simulator!

 Press the ``Enter`` button and check that the image shows up as you expected.